wp-plugins/nextcellent-gallery-media-addon/readme.txt

 == Changelog ==

 = 1.0.0 =
-* -Updated to work with NextCellent
+* Updated to work with NextCellent

 This is the old changelog.